openedx/xblock-lti-consumer/docs/decisions/0008-lti-1p3-role-mapping-update.rst

 ============

 * Tool compatibility improves because context role URIs are now present in launch and NRPS flows.
-* Open edX role handling becomes explicit for current known course and org role values.
+* Open edX role handling becomes explicit for current known course, org, and global staff values.
 * Older documentation in ``0002-lti-1p3-variables.rst`` remains historical and should not be treated as current source of truth for roles mapping.